-The project methodology was undertaken in ten phases, with some occurring concurrently to meet project deadlines.
+The project methodology was undertaken in eleven phases, with some occurring concurrently to meet project deadlines.
 The methodology produces a process that ensures best practice outcomes and provides for user needs.

-The ten phases include:
+The eleven phases include:

-01 Project establishment: During project establishment, the project brief including project program, methodology, project objectives, aims, and the engagement strategy and stakeholders were established
+01 Project establishment: During project establishment, the project brief including project program, methodology, project objectives, aims, and the engagement strategy and stakeholders were established.

-02 Park categorisation: Park categorisation outlines whether each park area is either Crown land or community land managed by Council.
-For community land, the document outlines whether it is a sports ground, general community use, a park, an area of cultural significance or a natural area.
+02 Park categorisation: All land, either Crown Land or Council owned and controled land is classified community land.
+For this plan of management all land has been categorised as general community use, a park, or a natural area.
 The land categorisation stipulates what activities relating to use can or cannot take place within the park.

 03 Leasing and licensing: Leasing and licensing outlines whether there are existing leases and licences existing within the parks.
-This section outlines whether future leases and licenses are possible within any park area.
+This section outlines whether future leases and licences are possible within any park area.